Surgical Technologist, Operating Room, Full Time Evenings

 With over 150 years of caring for our community and each other in the Washington DC area, Howard University Hospital has a world-renowned reputation for high-quality, patient-centric care.
 Howard University Hospital is the nation’s only teaching hospital located on the campus of a Historically Black University and has created a superior learning environment, with groundbreaking research and positive patient outcomes.

-Howard University Hospital seeks to hire a Surgical Technician who will embrace our reach and historic tradition of excellence.
+Howard University Hospital seeks to hire a Surgical Technologist who will embrace our reach and historic tradition of excellence.
 If you want to make a difference in someone’s life every day, consider a position with a team of professionals who are doing just that, making a difference.

-The Surgical Technician:
+The Surgical Technologist:

 - Reviews preference card and ensure that all supplies, instruments, equipment, positioning aids, and other items identified are available and in the room for scheduled surgical procedure.